john-cd/rust_howto/bk/drafts/categories/gui/retained_mode_gui.md

 [`xilem`][c-xilem]⮳{{hi:xilem}} is the replacement for [`druid`][c-druid]⮳{{hi:druid}}, based on the more interoperable [`vello`][c-vello]⮳{{hi:vello}} and [`glazier`][c-glazier]⮳{{hi:glazier}} crates.
 However, it's currently not complete enough to be usable.

-If you’re a Swift developer, you should find Xilem easy to use because its syntax and concepts resemble SwiftUI's.
+If you're a Swift developer, you should find Xilem easy to use because its syntax and concepts resemble SwiftUI's.

 ```rust,editable
 {{#include ../../../crates/cats/gui/examples/retained_mode_gui/xilem.rs:example}}